 An introduction to blog post titles and headlines

-Write something entertaining and eye-catching and you’ll find a blog post that might otherwise have gone unnoticed getting thousands of social shares, hundreds of comments and a boost in Google rankings.
+An entertaining and eye-catching headline can help a blog post (that might otherwise have gone unnoticed) get thousands of social shares, hundreds of comments, and a boost in Google rankings.

-Write a crap title, however, and even the best blog post will get skipped.
+Write a boring title, however, and even the best blog post will get skipped.